8/10/19

 President Clinton says that "as long as the nation is run by a war criminal, the U.S. won't leave Yugoslavia."
 They should reply that as long as the U.S. is run by a pathological liar they won't deal with us.
 The Goodwill has a sign on the front saying that they are moving to 120 Parker Street, the former A&P. Reuben Telemaque is Pastor of the Agawam United Methodist Church.
 Morgan Square apartments reopened yesterday with tours of the renovated units.

+I have lots of black raspberries coming in now.
+The season is still early.
+I called Nader and told him to come pick them if he wants some.
 First thing in the morning I mowed the lawn, finishing at 9:55am.
 Also planted the portulaca beside the other flowers.
 Arrived at Riverside just a few minutes before eleven, having left at 10:07.
 The parking lot was nearly full.
 I rode a second time on the Time Warp, which was less horrifying than the first time.

-As I got off I complemented the operators on their park and said they do more to keep kids off drugs than a dozen cops.
+As I got off the ride I complemented the operators on their park and said they do more to keep kids off drugs than a dozen cops.
 I got to talking about the Dr. Seuss memorial and to my surprise a man in a turquoise shirt standing nearby introduced himself as Tim Black, the General Manager of the park.
 He said that Riverside had approached Mayor Albano and offered to donate their expertise to help creating the exhibit, but Albano never got back to them.
 We agreed that no one will sit on a bronze chair to read stories to children and that they would've been better off creating something interactive that the children could climb on.
 On my way out I saw a kid with a t-shirt on with a computer graphic on it reading "RAM is War."

 I left Riverside at 1:49pm and decided to have lunch at the new Firehouse Tavern on Mill Street.
 It's a clean place with plenty of sunlight.
 There are two little party rooms, as well as fire fighter themed decorations.
 There are several framed black and white photos of the old South End hanging up.
 I told my waitress Bev about my own collection of Springfield Fire and Marine Co. memorabilia and how I told Ben Jones I would one day donate it all to Monarch, but since they have gone out of business, I asked to see the manager to ask if he would like to display some of it.
 However, Bev said that John the manager wasn't in.
 Home at 3:13pm.